VNP = Verein Naturschutzpark Lüneburger Heide. The abbreviation includes both the association and the foundation Naturschutzpark Lüneburger Heide.

 The goal was and is to protect and maintain impressive landscapes worthy of protection with their flora and fauna.
 The foundation of the nature reserve emerged from the association in 2002.

-Does the VNP only have areas in the Lueneburg Heath?
+Does the VNP only own property in the Lueneburg Heath?

 Since 1913, the VNP has owned 3,500 hectares of property in the Hohe Tauern National Park in Austria; in 2016, these areas were sold to the Salzburg National Park Fund.